lifaon74/rx-dom/examples/how-rx-dom-works.md

 console.log((await compileReactiveHTMLAsComponentTemplateFunctionOptimized(templateString, generateConstantsToImportForComponentTemplateFromObject(CONSTANTS_TO_IMPORT))).join('\n'));
 ```

-You'll end up with this result:
+You'll end up with something similar to this:

 ```ts
 export default ($: any, $content: any, constantsToImport: any) => {